denisyarats/densenet_cifar10/README.md

 # Meta-learning learning rates with higher
+This is the code to training a DenseNet on CIFAR10 with meta-learned learning rates via higher.

 ## Requirements
 We assume you have access to a gpu that can run CUDA 9.2.
 Then, the simplest way to install all required dependencies is to create an anaconda environment by running: